iluwatar/java-design-patterns/game-loop/README.md

 > The central component of any game, from a programming standpoint, is the game loop.
 The game loop allows the game to run smoothly regardless of a user's input, or lack thereof.

-**Programmatic Example**
+## Programmatic Example of Game Loop Pattern in Java

-Game loop is the main process of all the game rendering threads.
-It's present in all modern games.
-It drives input process, internal status update, rendering, AI and all the other processes.
+In our Java example, we illustrate a simple game loop controlling a bullet's movement, updating its position, ensuring smooth rendering, and responding to user inputs.
+The Game Loop is the main process driving all game rendering threads, present in all modern games.
+It handles input processing, internal status updates, rendering, AI, and other processes.
+Starting with a simple `Bullet` class, we demonstrate the movement of bullets in our game, focusing on their 1-dimensional position for demonstration purposes.

-In our game example, let's start with something simple.
-Here's `Bullet` class.
-Bullets will move in our game.
-For demonstration purposes it's enough that it has 1-dimensional position.

 ```java
 public class Bullet {